VOCs: Volatile Organic Compounds

-Volatile organic compounds (VOCs, also known as volatile organic chemicals or volatile organic constituents) are carbon-containing compounds that tend to evaporate readily.
-There doesn't seem to be a universally-accepted technical definition.
-Some sources define VOCs as organic compounds that boil at less than 200 degrees Fahrenheit; other definitions reference a vapor pressure of greater than 0.1 millimeters of mercury under standard conditions.
+In general, volatile organic compounds (VOCs, also known as volatile organic chemicals or volatile organic constituents) are carbon-containing chemicals that tend to evaporate readily, but there is no universally-accepted technical definition.
+Some sources define VOCs as organic chemicals that boil at less than 200 degrees Fahrenheit; other definitions reference a vapor pressure of greater than 0.1 millimeters of mercury under standard conditions.
 The likely reason for the lack of a standard definition is that volatility is a continuous variable, like temperature, and not a binary one.

 However defined, there are many different VOCs.
 Environmental regulations focus on a relatively small fraction of those, generally VOCs that see wide industrial use, are breakdown products of industrial chemicals, and/or are compounds known to be particularly toxic.

 There are many laboratory methods for analyzing VOCs.
 One of the most widespread is EPA's SW-846 Method 8260.
-There are several variants of this method, each of which lists a somewhat different set of chemicals, but all of the variants include most of the compounds that attract the lion's share of interest at hazardous waste sites.
-Here is a list of the compounds included in Method 8260B:
+However, there are several variants of this method, each of which lists a somewhat different set of chemicals, but all of the variants include most of the volatile organic chemicals that attract the lion's share of interest at hazardous waste sites.
+Here is a list of the chemicals included in Method 8260B:

 2-Chloroethyl vinyl ether